defx/dynamo/README.md

-# @defx/tupelo
+# @defx/enhance

 A lightweight JavaScript library for progressively enhancing static HTML.

 Over-dependence on JavaScript hinders the performance and resilience of many of todays websites.
 Progressive Enhancement has been around for many years and provides a clear strategy for building resilient and performant websites from first principles, however many of the most popular JavaScript libraries today aren't well suited to this approach.
-Tupelo has been designed to provide the key features required to enhance web sites and applications with asynchronous functionality through progressive enhancement.
+The Enhance has been designed to provide the key features required to enhance web sites and applications with asynchronous functionality through progressive enhancement.

 ## Features